A program from CivicLex that is providing support for neighborhood events and resources in Fayette County.

 Block Party Grant

-We’ll be funding six gatherings anywhere in Fayette County that follow LFUCG guidelines.
-Selected applicants will each receive $250 to organize and host their event anytime between August 1 and December 31, 2026.
-Your gathering can be a traditional block party with food and music or something seasonal — like a Halloween decoration party or neighborhood caroling.
-As long as it’s in a public space and open to the neighborhood, the details are up to you and your community.
+This grant funds six gatherings anywhere in Fayette County that follow LFUCG guidelines.
+Selected applicants will each receive $250 to organize and host their event anytime between August and December 2026.
+Gatherings can be a traditional block party with food and music or something seasonal — like a Halloween decoration party or neighborhood caroling.
+As long as it’s in a public space and open to the neighborhood, the details are up to the community.

 Club Mini-Grants

-• Southland Park Neighborhood Association, Mary Queen of the Holy Rosary, Southern Hills United Methodist Church, Boy Scouts, Knights of Columbus, & Church Outreach Committees will be hosting neighborhood gatherings to connect residents to each other, the local institutions, and neighborhood leadership.
+Southland Park Neighborhood Association, Mary Queen of the Holy Rosary, Southern Hills United Methodist Church, Boy Scouts, Knights of Columbus, & Church Outreach Committees hosted a neighborhood gathering to connect residents to each other, the local institutions, and neighborhood leadership.

 Neighborhood Mini-Grant